PART I

 “Execution is the ability to mesh strategy with reality, align people with goals, and achieve the promised results.” – Larry Bossidy

-- Execution requires aligning every person’s skill and effort toward achieving the BHAG.
+- Execution depends on aligning every individual’s skills and efforts toward achieving the BHAG.

-- OKRs should cascade from company-level to teams and individuals, while incorporating bottom-up input to OKR formulation.
+- OKRs cascade across levels, from company-wide to teams and individuals, while incorporating bottom-up input during their creation.

-- Quarterly OKR-setting gives the business and staff clear direction, aligning efforts with the business plan while maintaining agility.
+- Quarterly OKRs provide clarity, aligning efforts with the business plan while maintaining flexibility and adaptability.

-- Objectives inspire; key results provide measurable goals, and initiatives define the work scope, helping to test the feasibility of OKRs and manage interdependencies.
+- Objectives inspire action, key results define measurable goals, and initiatives establish the work scope to test OKRs and manage dependencies.

 Tools